-Admin note: An earlier post (Happy Tears), we discussed going back to church after abuse: what helped, what to look for, what to avoid, etc. The list was compiled and so I am posting it here (in order to have a link) and will also post a link to it in the “Spiritual Abuse Help” tab at the top of the page.
+Admin note: An earlier post (Happy Tears), we discussed going back to church after abuse: what helped, what to look for, what to avoid, etc. The list was compiled and so I am posting it here (in order to have a link) and will also post a link to it in the “Helpful Resources” tab at the top of the page.
 A big “thank you” to those who contributed.
 Feel free to add more and we’ll keep this list growing.
 What worked for you just might be the thing that works for someone else!
-Please share!
+Please share! ~ja

 PS – Special thanks to a new friend and blog reader who volunteered to compile this list into a much easier-to-read list, highlighting the most important points that were posted in the comments and tied it all together beautifully.
 I appreciate this help!

 EN suggested we explore other traditions, check out different kinds of churches.
 She found solace in liturgical services and found a church that met that spiritual need.